 Until now it has been a balancing act, where reducing noise bleed outside festival grounds usually meant labour-intensive manual adjustments, or compromised sound quality for the audience.

 To better address these needs, Canadian company PK Sound added robotics to speaker systems to control and focus sound to a more specific area.
-Their Trinity system was used at this summer’s Ever After Music Festival in Kitchener, Ont., and its use reduced the number of noise complaints from 130 last year to just six this year while maintaining standard sound levels on festival grounds.
+Their Trinity system was used at this summer’s Ever After Music Festival in Kitchener, Ontario, and its use reduced the number of noise complaints from 130 last year to just six this year while maintaining standard sound levels on festival grounds.

 Trinity systems also tour with the Broadway hit musical Hamilton and supply the sound for major outdoor electronic festivals like Electric Daisy Carnival Mexico, which hosted 110,000 people this year.